AlexanderJCS/JANGL/README.md

     }
 }
 ```
 The first argument of the `Rect` constructor is the `NDCoords` (normalized device coordinates) location, which requires an x and y position.
 For this rectangle, you set the position at `(0, 0)`.
-The second and third parameter is the `width` and `height` respectively, both in the units of screen coordinates.
+The second and third parameter is the `width` and `height` respectively, both in the units of normalized device coordinates.
 That value is set to 0.5.

 Next, you need to draw your shape.
 First, you need to run `JANGL.update()`.
 This method will populate events, but more on that later.
 If this method is not called, the application will not respond.